Tejas-0305/school-district-sql-project/README.md

 # School District Performance Analysis

+-- Provide a report on the number of students enrolled in each grade level.
+-- This report helps in understanding the distribution of students across different grades, which can assist in resource allocation and planning.

+SELECT
+    grade_level,
+    COUNT(student_id) AS student_count
+FROM
+    Students
+GROUP BY
+    grade_level
+ORDER BY
+    grade_level ASC;

 ## Overview
 This project contains a series of SQL queries designed to analyze student performance, teacher efficiency, class performance, and enrollment trends within a school district.
 The goal is to extract actionable insights to improve educational outcomes.